 You can think of "Best regards," "Sincerely," “Cordially,” and the variations on these closers as the little black dress of complimentary closes.
 You can't go wrong choosing one of these options—they're always appropriate.

-Keep in mind, if you are writing someone in the armed forces, that it is customary in the military to use the complimentary close, “Very Respectfully” or its abbreviation, “V/R.”
+Keep in mind that if you are writing someone in the armed forces, it is customary in the military to use the complimentary close, “Very Respectfully” or its abbreviation, “V/R.”

-Avoid Being Overly Casual in Your Complimentary Closing
+Avoid Being Overly Casual

 How to Format the Closing and Include Your Signature